 Manually setting up your workflows can lead to inefficiency, costing your company 30% of its revenue.

-Imagine how unproductive and inefficient will the process of setting up new workflows be if you do it over and over again.
+Imagine how unproductive and inefficient the process of setting up new workflows is if you do it repeatedly.
 Why not automate?

 The best part is you can customize workflows easily, saving yourself the time and effort it would have otherwise taken in creating brand new workflows right from scratch.

 Your sales or conversion cycle shouldn’t end at *your* revenue goal.
 It’s not the end of your nurturing effort once the user has converted into a buyer.
 It stands absolutely true for both B2C and B2B businesses.
 It would help if you focused on retention and re-purchases.
 That is where building customer relationship matters.
 And, the first step to creating meaningful relationships with your customers begins with feedback.
 That’s how your customer knows that you value his opinion and that you are willing to improve.

 Not creating feedback workflows would mean you miss out on tons of voice of customer-related data and insights.
 Positive feedback tells you what you are doing right, and negative feedback can be worth a lot more.
 It can help you build better value and products for your target audience.
 Your trigger for feedback workflows could be:

 - When a customer service call has just been completed